 Now that you’ve got the SMTP vocabulary down, it’s time to talk about how they all fit together to create the protocol for transferring electronic messages over the internet.

-Here are the 6 main steps that comprise the transfer process for SMTP:
+Here are the 6 main steps that comprise the electronic message data transfer process for SMTP:

 - Email is submitted by a MUA to a mail server’s MSA